 2. Greenbrier Picnic Area

-The Greenbrier Picnic Area is one of the most scenic sections of the Great Smoky Mountains National Park.
+The Greenbrier picnic area is one of the most scenic sections of the Great Smoky Mountains National Park.
 Located along the Little Pigeon River, Greenbrier is known for its breathtaking wildflowers in the spring.
 After your lunch at Greenbrier, you can hike two of the best trails in the Smokies: the Ramsey Cascades Trail or the Porters Creek Trail.
-Greenbrier is situated off of the East Parkway, about six miles from downtown Gatlinburg.
+Greenbrier is located off of the East Parkway, about six miles from downtown Gatlinburg.

 3. Metcalf Bottoms Picnic Area